Who We Are

-Concentration in Finance 9 hours
+Concentration in Finance 9 credits

 A course that examines the principles of financial investing and provides opportunities to develop basic quantitative, research, presentation, and critical analytical skills that are useful to an investor.
 Topics include analysis of the investment environment, tools and mechanics of investing (debt instruments, government and municipal securities, common stock, real estate), portfolio construction and management, dealing with securities markets, tax issues in investing, research strategies, financial statement analysis, and risk/return trade-off analysis.
 This course incorporates student management of an actual investment fund that is a component of Gallaudet University's endowment.